The 3 “Passion-Making” Questions for All Speakers!

 Why is it okay to give a presentation that disables the group

-energy because the humming monster up front sucks it all into
+because the humming monster up front sucks it all into

 itself?
 How is it okay, for anyone serious about making